francis2/api/csharp/services-api/docs/AccountingApi.md

-Returns all entities of CashBalance type related to multiple entities of Account type
+Retrieves all entities of CashBalance type related to multiple entities of Account type

 ### Example
 ```csharp